hapijs/crumb/SECURITY.md

 # History

-* When CORS set to true and Origin request header exists, it would lead to a crumb cookie being set on a different domain.
-Attributed to Marcus Stong and Tom Steele
+* When CORS set to true and Origin request header exists, it could lead to a crumb cookie being set on a different domain.
+Fixed in version 3.0.0.
+Attributed to Marcus Stong and Tom Steele.
 * Crumb cookie was being set when route handler was 'proxy'.
-Attributed to Marcus Stong and Tom Steele
+Fixed in version 3.0.0.
+Attributed to Marcus Stong and Tom Steele.

 # Credits